Identity Guide

 Logo Usage

 Always maintain brand integrity when using the logo to represent HFC to internal and external audiences.
-To do this, follow the guidelines below when using the logo.
+To do this, contact Marketing and Communications, who will help you in following these guidelines:

 The College Seal

 Use of the HFC College seal is restricted to official documents or activities of the institution sponsored by the President, Board of Trustees, or other executive officer.
-It is used for special ceremonial events or other special purposes approved by the President’s Office.
-It may not be used for any other purpose.
+The seal is also used for special ceremonial events or other special purposes approved by the President’s Office.
+The seal may not be used for any other purpose.

 The seal may not be used on clothing.
-Under special circumstances such as a gala event or anniversary, high-quality branded merchandise or high-quality branded awards may include the seal, with special permission from Marketing and Communications.
+Under special circumstances such as a gala event or anniversary, high-quality branded merchandise or high-quality branded awards may include the seal, with express, written permission from Marketing and Communications.

 Custom Logos